SafaeHaj/um6p-cs-introdb-project2-Baddou/README.md

 ## Installation:

+### Data Setup:
+1. Run on Python the file: Dataloader.py
+2. More informations on the Folder: Data in this repo

 ### Database Setup:
 1. Install MySQL Workbench for database management.
 2. Create the database using the provided DDL script.